 5.15pm: My supervisor asks me to prepare instructions to counsel to draft claim submissions for an arbitration we have just commenced.
 We have a chat about what needs to be in it and I make a start, but it is definitely something on the to-do list for tomorrow.

 6.00pm: Kennedys is part of a legal softball league and we have a match in Regent’s Park tonight.
 I pick up some food and drinks from catering to take to the match and meet with the team to head over.

 Senior partner: Nick Thomas

 Other offices: Belfast, Birmingham, Cambridge, Chelmsford, Edinburgh, Glasgow, London, Manchester, Sheffield, Taunton, Auckland, Bangkok, Bogota, Brussels, Buenos Aires, Copenhagen, Dubai, Dublin, Hamilton, Hong Kong, Lima, Lisbon, Madrid, Melbourne, Mexico City, Miami, Moscow, Paris, Santiago, Sao Paulo, Singapore, Sydney, Basking Ridge, New York, Austin, Philadelphia and Chicago.

-Who we are: Kennedys is a global law firm with unrivalled expertise in the insurance/reinsurance and liability industries.
-With over 2,000 people worldwide across 37 offices, we have some of the most respected legal minds in their fields.
+Who we are: Kennedys is a global law firm with expertise in litigation and dispute resolution, particularly in the insurance and liability industries.
+With over 2,000 people worldwide across 38 offices in the UK and Europe, the Middle East, Asia Pacific and Latin America, we have some of the most respected legal minds in their fields.

 What we’re looking for: As Kennedys has a vibrant and supportive working environment, we’re looking for sociable and enthusiastic team players with commercial awareness.
 Minimum required degree grade: 2(1).
 Minimum UCAS points or A Levels: 120 UCAS points or equivalent.